Geometry of Kantorovich Polytopes and Support of Optimizers for Repulsive Multi-Marginal Optimal Transport on Finite State Spaces: Introduction

 \section{Introduction}

-In general multi-marginal Kantorovich optimal transport problems aim at coupling $N$ probability measures $\lambda^{(1)}, \ldots , \lambda^{(N)}$ optimally with respect to a given cost function $c$ (see \eqref{eq:ProblemN} for a discrete symmetric optimal transport problem).
+In general multi-marginal Kantorovich optimal transport (OT) problems aim at coupling $N$ probability measures $\lambda^{(1)}, \ldots , \lambda^{(N)}$ optimally with respect to a given cost function $c$ (see \eqref{eq:ProblemN} for a discrete symmetric OT problem).
 These problems arise in various fields of research, ranging from economics \cite{CE10, CMN10} through mathematical finance \cite{BHP13, GHT14} and image processing \cite{AC11, RPDB12} to electronic structure \cite{CFK13, BDG12}.

-One of the central questions in the theory of optimal transportation is: Under which assumptions exists an optimal coupling that is supported on a graph (over the first variable)?
-Such optimizers are then called Monge-solutions (see \eqref{eq:MongeOne} - \eqref{eq:MongeThree}).
-In the case of two marginals this question is well understood; the existence of Monge-solutions is always respectively under very general conditions guaranteed (see the renowned Birkhoff-von Neumann theorem \cite{Bi46, vN53} regarding finite state spaces respectively, e.g., \cite{Vi09} regarding continuous state spaces).
-For multiple marginals the understanding of this question does not reach the same generality.
-However, there are isolated examples for Monge- and non-Monge-solutions.
-For the former, see \cite{He02, Ca03, Pa11, CFK13, BDG12, CDD13} as well as the fundamental paper by Gangbo and \'{S}wi\k{e}ch \cite{GS98} for an interesting selection.
-For the latter, we refer the interested reader to \cite{CN08, Pa12, FMPCK13, Pa13, CFP15, MP17, GKR18, GF18} regarding continuous state spaces as well as to \cite{Cs70, Kr07, LL14, GF18} regarding finite state spaces.